kristoffer-dyrkorn/software-renderer/tutorial/5/README.md

 # We've got to move it

+(This article is part of a [series](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial#sections).
+Also see the [previous section](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial/4#readme).)

 In this section, we will start animating our triangles - we will make them rotate on the screen!

 ## The application code